arcraik/neuroexo-website/people.md

     </div>
     <div class="modal-body">
         <img class="content peoplepic" src="/photos/Ayman.jpg" alt="Ayman Alamir" width="200"/>
-      <div><p class="content">Ayman Alamir is a PhD student in Biomedical Engineering at the University of Houston.
+      <div><p class="content" align = "justify">Ayman Alamir is a PhD student in Biomedical Engineering at the University of Houston.
 He has a BS in Electrical Engineering and a MS in Biomedical Engineering.
 He is interested in brain-machine interfaces and neural engineering.</p></div>
      </div>
   </div>